krynv/regression-dashboard/README.md

     webpack --config webpack.config.js --watch

-**Will need to have a working `/reports` directory within the root of this project for the dashboard to work.**
+**You will need to have a working `/reports` directory within the root of this project for the dashboard to work.**
-One has been provided as a proof of concept
+One has been provided as a proof of concept.

-Further dashboard documentation to follow...